by Shari Stauch

-Book clubs can be a defining moment in any author's career.
-The success of any book is accelerated if book clubs get hold of it and begin spreading the news.
-That's why we call them "influencers" and that's why book club listings are a key component of WWW's Winner Circle.
+Book clubs can be a defining moment in any author’s career because they often spark significant sales.
+The success of any book is accelerated if book clubs like it and begin spreading the news.
+To professional book marketers, publishers, and seasoned authors, they are highly regarded influencers — and it’s why book club listings are a crucial component of WWW’s Winner Circle.
+Members of book clubs are invested in their choices; they talk about the books they’re reading and include friends and other clubs in the conversations.

 Book clubs can make a small book big.
-Water for Elephants is a great example of a book that book clubs helped make huge.
-And book clubs can make an old book new.
-In one case, book clubs began buzzing about a book so much it forced the publisher to go into reprint; the book had been out of print for ten years!
+Water for Elephants is an excellent example of a title that book clubs helped make huge.
+Also, book clubs can make an old book newly relevant and in demand.
+In one case, book clubs began buzzing about a title so much it spurred the publisher to go into reprint; the book had been out of print for ten years!

-- Create Book Club Questions or “Readers Guide”
+- Create Book Club Discussion Questions or a “Readers Guide”

-Having a great list of book club questions lets readers dig right into a spirited discussion of your work.
-But it’s important that your questions be thoughtful and relate specifically to your own book.
-This article will give you several sites where you can find “starter dough” questions, both for fiction and non-fiction, to help you begin: How to Write Your Book Club Questions.
+Having a great list of book club discussion questions lets readers dive right into a spirited discussion of your work.
+It might sound obvious, but remember that your questions need to be carefully formulated and relate specifically to your own book.
+If you’d like some pointers, check out this article, which can be helpful to both fiction and non-fiction authors How to Write Your Book Club Questions.

 Once you’ve written your questions, potential clubbers need to know they exist.
-Your book club questions or Reader Discussion Guide should be listed in the back of your book.
-But whether or not that's possible, there are other key places to share this information as well:
+Ideally, your book club questions or Reader Discussion Guide should be listed in the back of your book.
+Then, every author needs to make sure to share their book club information in other vital spots:

-- In your pitches.
-Don’t list your questions out in each pitch, but do provide a link to where they can view and/or download your guide.
+- In your pitches Don’t list all of your book club questions in each pitch but do provide a link to where they can view and download your guide.

-A well thought out book club pitch is as important as any query letter.
-You may have just one chance to convince a busy book club leader to consider your book.
+A compelling book club pitch is as important as any query letter.
+You may have only one chance to convince a busy book club leader to consider your book.
 A clever pitch will:

 - Quickly grab a reader’s attention